Franz and Rosalie Schneider: Arrest, investigation and trial

 Sometime around July 24, one of the Schneiders' surviving victims, Gyurics, finally contacted the police about the assault after the press publicized one of the murders and provided a description of the alleged offender.
 Her description matched that of the man last seen accompanying the murder victim, and upon further investigation, they realized that the man was none other than Franz Schneider, an ex-con with a bad reputation.
 Shortly after, a manhunt was organized to locate and question him for the crimes.

 On August 10, 1891, both Schneiders were arrested at their residence in Rudolfsheim, where they lodged under the aliases of 'Ferdinand and Rosalie Riedler'.
-An inspection of their home revealed pieces of clothing belonging to the three known murder victims, but also for at least three others which remained unaccounted for.
+An inspection of their home revealed pieces of clothing belonging to the three known murder victims, but also to at least three others who remained unaccounted for.
 On the basis of this evidence, the Schneiders were charged with the murders and detained to await trial.
 On September 15, Rosalie attempted to commit suicide by jumping from a third-storey window, and while she sustained heavy injuries, she survived and was nursed back to health.
 Over the following few months, authorities located the bodies of the two other missing women, both of whom were in a severe state of decomposition.

 The trial began on January 26, 1892.
 During the proceedings, Franz Schneider openly admitted to the murders, appearing seemingly unfazed and jovial throughout the trial proceedings.
 Prosecutors claimed that Rosalie had been an active participant, holding down some of the victims' hands to prevent her husband from being scratched on the face.
 Multiple witnesses and acquaintances were questioned on the stand, including the surviving victims, all of whom either testified against the Schneiders or claimed that they found some of their activities to strange but did not pry any further.
 At some point during the proceedings, the spouses started pinning the blame solely on one another, leading them to refuse to talk to one another altogether.
 The trial became a sensation in contemporary Viennese society, with numerous people following the news or attending the hearings just so they could learn more about the Schneiders' crimes.
 Comparisons were drawn between them and another serial killer, Hugo Schenk, who had committed similar murders with two accomplices less than a decade prior.

 On January 29, Franz was found guilty on all charges by jury verdict, while Rosalie was found guilty for the murder of Zoufar.
 As a result, both of them were sentenced to death and scheduled to be hanged within the next two months, with Rosalie being selected as the first to go.
 However, just days before she was due to be executed, Rosalie was pardoned and her sentence reduced to life imprisonment with one week in solitary confinement.